iwona-pekala/a11y-bug-fixes/html/accessibility tree/name.md

 Name calculation precedence order may vary depending on role.
 The roughly valid order is:

-`aria-labelledby` &gt; `aria-label` &gt; `<label>` (if applicable) &gt; contents (if applicable) Prcedence of the `title` attribute depends on context.
+`aria-labelledby` &gt; `aria-label` &gt; `<label>` (if applicable) &gt; contents (if applicable) Precedence of the `title` attribute depends on context.

 This section does not attempt to cover all possible scenarios.